 If you own actively managed mutual funds in a taxable account, be aware of dividend and capital gains distributions at year-end.
 If the fund hasn’t issued distributions yet, consider selling before the ex-date.
 When you own the fund on the ex-date, capital gains will be reportable to you for tax purposes even if you sell the day after the ex-date.

 Rebalancing your accounts

 Portfolio rebalancing is the process of buying and selling part of your investments to get back to your original investment mix.
 Without rebalancing, you may be taking on more risk than necessary.
-Over time, the value of your investments change as different asset classes outperform on a relative basis.
+Over time, the value of your investments changes as different asset classes outperforms on a relative basis.
 This impacts the composition of your portfolio.

 To correct it, consider portfolio rebalancing at a predetermined interval.
 When you rebalance, you sell overweight positions, reinvesting the proceeds in underweight funds to restore the intended asset allocation.

 Selling a concentrated stock position, likely in employer stock